-- Workers are largely left out of transition planning decisions - decisions which will have a major impact on their lives at the workplace, sector, regional, and national levels. - Workers in every workplace, particularly in the oil and gas sector, should have the opportunity to feed their knowledge and experience into policy. - The Scottish Government should ensure greater worker representation in their transition planning through existing bodies such as the Just Transition Commission.
+- Workers are largely left out of transition planning decisions - decisions which will have a major impact on their lives at the workplace, sector, regional, and national levels. - Workers in every workplace, particularly in the oil and gas sector, should have the opportunity to feed their knowledge and experience into policy. - The UK and Scottish Governments should ensure greater worker representation in their transition planning through existing bodies such as the UK's Green Jobs Delivery Group and Scotland's Just Transition Commission.